Skip to main content

 • Paid vacation is determined according to provincial regulations (except for federally regulated industries) and often begins with two weeks of paid holidays per year.

-• There are five paid public holidays in Canada: New Year’s Day, Good Friday, Canada Day, Labour Day, Christmas Day.
+• There are five paid public holidays in Canada: New Year’s Day, Good Friday, Canada Day, Labour Day, and Christmas Day.

 • Statutory holidays are determined provincially and may include: Family Day, Easter Monday, Victoria Day, Civic Holiday, National Day for Truth and Reconciliation, Thanksgiving, Remembrance Day, and Boxing Day.